 It should be noted that the groundwater from the Pliocene Sands Aquifer is saline and the extractions relate to the interception of groundwater that would normally enter the River Murray.
 While there is no formal licenced water allocation, salt interception schemes operated by the Government of South Australia are consistent with the Murray-Darling Basin Plan and in accordance with the Agreement and the relevant Permissible Annual Volume.
-It is estimated that the extraction of 2825 ML of water from the Pliocene Sand Aquifer in Zone 11A, via the Murtho salt interception scheme, diverted a salt load of 75 436 tonne away from the River Murray.
+The 4500 ML of water extracted from the Pliocene Sand Aquifer in Zone 11A, via the Murtho salt interception scheme, is estimated to contain 158,142 tonnes of salts.

-Table 7: Permissible Annual Volume, number of licences, volume allocated and volume extracted for the Pliocene Sands Aquifer at 30 June 2019
+Table 7: Permissible Annual Volume, number of licences, volume allocated and volume extracted for the Pliocene Sands Aquifer at 30 June 2020

 South Australia

 Pliocene Sands Aquifer

-Permissible Lio
+Permissible

 Annual Volume (ML/y) No. of Licences Volume Allocated (ML) Volume Extracted (ML) Zone

-7763 0 0 2825 11A
+7763 0 0 4500 11A